Michigan Advisor Clears Records Of False Forgery Allegation

 Case Objective:

-In September 2023, a dedicated financial advisor (FA) in Traverse City, Michigan faced a baseless customer complaint on his Central Registration Depository (CRD) and public BrokerCheck® records.
-The complaint falsely alleged that the FA had forged the client’s signature on a fixed-index annuity application in February 2022.
-This erroneous disclosure damaged the FA’s professional reputation and posed risks to his career.
-Committed to restoring his unblemished record, the FA engaged HLBS Law to seek expungement through FINRA Dispute Resolution.
+In September 2023, a Michigan-based financial advisor with nearly two decades of experience faced a baseless forgery allegation.
+The complaint claimed the advisor had forged a client’s signature on a fixed-index annuity (FIA) application from February 2022.
+To protect his professional reputation and remove the damaging disclosure from his BrokerCheck record, the advisor engaged HLBS Law to pursue expungement through FINRA Dispute Resolution.

 Summary: